Counselors in Training (CIT)

 How to Apply to the CIT Program

-The application process for the CIT program will commence in May.
+The application process for the 2025 CIT Summer Program has concluded.

-Applications and resumes will be screened, and ideal candidates will be invited to interview.
-Please submit a resume to electronically by clicking the button below, or mail it to ConnectiKids, 814 Asylum Avenue, Hartford, CT 06105.
+Applications will be screened, and ideal candidates will be invited to interview.
+Please submit a completed application to ctkids@ct-kids.org electronically by clicking the button below, or mail it to ConnectiKids, 814 Asylum Avenue, Hartford, CT 06105.

 Sign Up Today!